V. P. Singh: Mandal Commission report

 Singh himself wished to move forward nationally on social justice-related issues, which would, in addition, consolidate the caste coalition that supported the Janata Dal in northern India, and accordingly decided to implement the recommendations of the Mandal Commission which suggested that a fixed quota of all jobs in the public sector be reserved for members of the historically disadvantaged called Other Backward Classes.
 (Note: Leading to the formation of the Mandal Commission, Indian society was based largely on the principles of Caste and to that extent a partially closed system.
 The lack of social mobility created a social stratification that played a dominant role within Indian society, laying the context for the Mandal Commission to be formed.
 Therefore, during the late 1900s, India witnessed caste and class to stand for different patterns of distribution of properties/occupations for individuals.
 This directly affected Scheduled Castes and Scheduled Tribes that were known collectively as Other Backward Classes (OBC), which were the focus groups that experienced the severities of caste/class stratification within the social organization (caste) found within traditional India.)

 This decision led to widespread protests among the upper caste youth in urban areas in northern India.
 OBC reservation (less creamy layer) was upheld by the Supreme Court in 2008.
-Culturally unique features of the protests and riots were bandhs (a version of a strike), hartals (a version of a municipal shut-down), dharnas (a version of swarming).
+Culturally unique features of the protests and riots were self-immolations, bandhs (a version of a strike), hartals (a version of a municipal shut-down), dharnas (a version of swarming).
 Articles also highlighted politicians and victims of rioting during the protests.
 Although not advisable, late summer travel by airline and vehicle during the protests was possible without delays, between capitals New Delhi and Chandigarh, and Shimla for example.
 Police prevented extending the range and duration of the strikes, and some strike activity from even occurring.
 A national state of emergency was largely not declared to mobilize army units against any one demonstration.
 The strike helped to give large popularity to the Mandal Commission report and fueled the political grouping of the OBC castes, which later helped a lot for the strengthening of regional political parties and stronger parties and other than Congress and BJP.
 Due to the loss of the votes of the backward caste neither party opposed it and on seeing the protest nor parties declined it.

 Even after the passing of the reservations for the Other Backward Class, he was never accepted by them, and his upper-caste voters also didn't have to trust him.
 Afterward, OBC leaders flexed their political power and outnumbered upper and lower castes to gain political power in Uttar Pradesh, Bihar, Madhya Pradesh, and Rajasthan.
 The OBC leaders rejected sharing power with lower caste leaders.